honeycombio/beeline-ruby/README.md

 Ruby apps.
 It understands the common packages you use and automatically instruments them to send useful events to Honeycomb.

+Currently works with Sinatra.
 Sign up for a [Honeycomb trial](https://ui.honeycomb.io/signup) to obtain a writekey before starting.

 ## Installation